QuadSpinner/GeoGlyph-Docs/docs/IDE/GeoGlyph-Options.md

 ## Privacy

 ### Collect anonymous usage data to help improve GeoGlyph
-Usage data such as statistics, hardware configuration and installation paths help us improve GeoGlyph.
-We encourage you to participate in this to help us create a better software for you.
+Usage data - such as statistics, hardware configuration and installation paths - helps us improve GeoGlyph.
+We encourage you to participate to help us create a better software for you.

 We do not collect or use personal information in this process.
-Each week, GeoGlyph will send up to 1024kb (1MB) of usage data.
+Each week, GeoGlyph will send a few MB of usage data.